surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 These categories are also grouped into three sections depending on who created them:

-  - Factory Patches - Patches created in-house by the Surge authors.
+  - Factory Patches - Patches created in-house by the Surge XT authors.

   - 3<sup>rd</sup> party patches - Patches created by users and 3<sup>rd</sup> parties.
     Categorized by creators.